zazuko/trifid/packages/handler-fetch/README.md

 - `contentType`: the format of the serialization.
 See below for the supported formats.
 - `baseIRI`: the base IRI to use to resolve the relative IRIs in the serialization.
 - `graphName`: for triple serialization formats, the name of the named graph the triple should be loaded to.
+- `unionDefaultGraph`: for triple serialization formats, if the triples should be loaded to the default graph or to the named graph specified in `graphName`.
+This impacts also the need or not to query a specific graph in SPARQL queries.
+Defaults to `false`.

 Supported formats: